 Whether you’re a mature age applicant or about to finish Year 12, all applicants must demonstrate that they meet the course entry requirements.

 We require you to understand and use the English language to a minimum level.
 This is called “English proficiency” and is different to the English subject pre-requisite.

-If you do not meet the pre-requisites, then we encourage you to consider further undergraduate study or an alternate postgraduate course.
+If you do not meet the pre-requisites, we encourage you to consider further undergraduate study or an alternate postgraduate course.

-Most undergraduate degrees have a minimum OP or Rank requirement, called a “cut-off”, which is the minimum threshold that applicants must meet in order to be considered for an offer.
+Most undergraduate degrees have a minimum OP or Rank requirement, called a “cut-off”, which is the minimum threshold applicants must meet to be considered for an offer.

 Your OP (or ATAR – see Queensland ATAR below) and usually any post-secondary study and employment experience will be used to determine if you meet the cut-off.

 For students seeking entry to tertiary courses from 2021, the ATAR will replace the OP system as the ranking and selection method for undergraduate admission to Queensland universities.

 Once implemented, Queensland will be aligned with other Australian states in using the ATAR for tertiary admission.
 QTAC will be responsible for calculating the ATAR on behalf of Queensland universities.